hugoroy/hroy.eu/posts/gdprExplainedByUS.markdown

 [art25]: https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32016R0679#d1e3063-1-1

-One last bit: Richard Stallman argues that “improving efficiency” of a system must not be a justification for collecting personal data.
+One last bit: Stallman argues that “improving efficiency” of a system must not be a justification for collecting personal data.

 [Article 5(1)][art5] already provides that personal data must be “*collected for specified, explicit and legitimate purposes*.”
 Therefore, it seems that Richard Stallman's interpretation of this principle means that “improving efficiency” may never be considered legitimate.
 Do you agree?